Alberto-Hache/RL-pong/README.md

-# RL-pong
+# RL-pong - Tutorial

-This is an RL playground to tinker and learn with Karpathy's great tutorial on Policy Gradients.
+This is an RL playground to tinker, and learn with Karpathy's great tutorial on Policy Gradients.
 The original code has been adapted to Python 3.6.

 Tutorial: